evandrosouza89/BitsoBitcoinTrader/README.md

 ## About:

-This software have a trade bot that will update the UI when it would have traded if this were in a live, production trading strategy.
+This software has a trade bot that will update the UI when it would have traded if this were in a live, production trading strategy.
 This strategy will work by counting the M consecutive upticks and N consecutive downticks.
 A trade that executes at a price that is the same as the price of the trade that executed immediately preceding it is known as a “zero tick”.

 An uptick is when a trade executes at a higher price than the most recent non-zero-tick trade before it.